xt99/jQuery-Validation-Engine/README.md

 The following declaration will do
     <input value="" class="validate[required,funcCall[checkHELLO]]" type="text" id="lastname" name="lastname" />

 ### ajax[selector]

-The validator is explained in further details in the Ajax section
+The validator is explained in further details in the Ajax section.

-### equals
+### equals[field.id]

+Check if the current field's value equals the value of the specified field.

 ### min[float]

+Validates when the field's value if less or equal to the given parameter.

 ### max[float]

+Validates when the field's value if more or equal to the given parameter.

 ### minSize[integer]